ArthurSonzogni/chromiumos-platform2/diagnostics/docs/event_supportability.md

 ## Command line interface

-Some commands help you to debug the issue or have a quick try:
+Some commands help you debug the issue or have a quick try:

 1. `cros-health-tool event --help` Use this command to check all possible event types.